The Required Alternative Society: The Simpler Way.

 Can’t be done?
 Many are doing it!

 Many of the things discussed above are being done by thousands of people living in Eco-villages and Transition Towns all around the world.
-Just glance through the Global Eco-village Network site. (https://ecovillage.org/.)
+Just glance through the Global Eco-village Network site. (https://ecovillage.org/) or at the Degrowth movement.
 In Senegal the government’s goal is to transform 14,000 villages into Eco-villages.
-In Spain the very impressive Catalan Integral Cooperative movement now involves thousands of people in highly-self-sufficient cooperatives and networks run by ordinary people, with their own currency, extensive food distribution systems, all emphatically opposed to control by the state or by the capitalist system.
+In Spain the very impressive Catalan Integral Cooperative movement now involves thousands of people in highly-self-sufficient cooperatives and networks run by ordinary people, with their own currency, extensive food distribution systems, all emphatically opposed to having anything to do with the state or the capitalist system.
 The Dancing Rabbit Eco-village in Missouri aims to become an example town of 500.
 Lockyer’s study (2017) of its resource consumption found that its per capita figures for energy use, cars, transport, waste etc. were a mere 10% or less of the American average.
 The most important goal and achievement of Eco-villages is community; all experience a high level of inclusion and care, and indices of quality of life are high.
-(See for instance Lockyer, 2017.)
-So there should be no doubt that these ways are both workable and desirable.
+(See for instance Lockyer, 2017 and Grinde et al 2017.)

 Stage 2 of the revolution.

-The above discussion has only been about Stage 1 of the transition, which is to do with the town or suburban level.
+The above discussion has only been about goals for Stage 1 of the transition, which is to do with the town or suburban level.
 It does not refer to the huge structural changes that must also be made at the national and international levels.
 The wider economic context cannot be made satisfactory unless we achieve the most enormous, radical and difficult changes in structure, functioning, and most importantly, in underlying world view and culture.
-These change include, scrapping economic growth, marked De-growth, preventing the market from being the determinant of economic functioning and development, eliminating interest payments, distributing productive capacity evenly throughout the land so that every town can earn some export income, reorienting state and national governments to maximising the welfare of the towns…and getting the control of state and national governments into the hands of the towns.
-That is, the ultimate task is to transform these levels of government into thoroughly participatory forms under the direct control of citizens intown assemblies.
+These changes include, scrapping economic growth, marked Degrowth, preventing the market from being the determinant of economic functioning and development, eliminating interest payments, distributing productive capacity evenly throughout the land so that every town can earn some export income, reorienting state and national governments to maximising the welfare of the towns…and devolving state power down to the level of the towns.
+That is, the ultimate task is to transform these levels of government into thoroughly participatory forms under the direct control of citizens in town assemblies.

 The immensity and difficulty of achieving these kinds of changes could not be exaggerated.
 They involve implementing a great deal of regulation, planning, phasing out, relocation, and thus many big problems to do with efficiency and justice.
 Whether you like it or not this means some kind of “socialism”, but it is crucial to stress that there are many highly unacceptable varieties of socialism and the version we have to work for must be thoroughly participatory and not the centralized, authoritarian and bureaucratised form usually assumed.
-State-level functions must be controlled by the participatory local assemblies at the town level, via completely open and accountable processes such as town meetings and referenda, and recallable delegates and bureaucrats who have no power to make policy or decisions.
+State-level functions must be controlled by the participatory local assemblies at the town level, via completely open and accountable processes such as town meetings and referenda, and recallable delegates to conferences and bureaucrats who have no power to make policy decisions.
+They bring recommendations back down to the towns for discussion and decision.
 This is non-negotiable.
 If government is not eventually in this form the new communities will not work; they cannot make the right decisions for themselves or maintain the necessary sense of empowerment and morale unless they have the power to control their own situation, and are provided for by state-level functions, e.g., coordinating supply of steel and operation of railways.
-Centralised agencies must be primarily about provision of the (few) goods, materials and services the towns cannot prouce for themselves.
+Centralised agencies must be primarily about organising provision of the (few) goods, materials and services the towns cannot produce for themselves.